 While small amounts of butter every now and then shouldn’t be a problem for most people, there is clear evidence that there are better fats for our heart.
 After a heart attack we recommend replacing butter with heart friendly spreads like avocado, hummus, margerine, nut and seed butters or using no spread at all.

 Due to the high saturated fat content, it’s not advised to use coconut oil instead of other heart healthy plant oils (like olive oil, rice brain or canola), especially after a heart attack.

 You can safely eat up to six eggs a week following your heart attack.
 They are a great source of protein, vitamins and minerals.
 We recommend that your eggs are either boiled, poached or scrambled without butter.

-Here are some of the many benefits to cutting back on your drinking after a heart attack.
+Here are some benefits you can experience from drinking less alcohol after a heart attack: